-Closed-loops are essentially large heat exchangers designed for heat transfer.
+Closed loops are essentially large heat exchangers designed for heat transfer.
 The “loops” are plumbing systems that carry hot water, steam, or cold water through buildings or equipment for heating or cooling purposes.
 Many hot and cold loops are used for heating and/or cooling of interior spaces, such as hotel rooms, casinos, or exhibition halls.
 Other applications are for heating/cooling that is required as part of a process, such as for a chiller.
-The term “Closed-loop” refers to the fact that water is not regularily removed from, or added to the system, and the water should circulate continuously in a loop through the system.
-Water should only be removed from a Closed-loop when performing a “blow-down” to remove contamination and refresh the water in the loop.
+The term “Closed loop” refers to the fact that water is not regularly removed from, or added to the system, and the water should circulate continuously in a loop through the system.
+Water should only be removed from a Closed loop when performing a “blow-down” to remove contamination and refresh the water in the loop.

 - The Cost of Water to replace the water that is lost as a result of a leak.